rnd195/my-marp-themes/README.md

 1. Open Settings in VSCode (`Ctrl + ,`)
 2. Search for "Marp: Themes" or "markdown.marp.themes"
 3. Add either a local (on your computer) or a remote path to the CSS file
-   - Please, refer to [this discussion](https://stackoverflow.com/questions/17341122/link-and-execute-external-javascript-file-hosted-on-github/) about linking to files on GitHub
+   - *Links*: please, consider forking the repository and hosting the CSS files [using a CDN](https://stackoverflow.com/a/18049842) instead of linking to the raw file on GitHub (refer to [GitHub's blogpost](https://github.blog/2013-04-24-heads-up-nosniff-header-support-coming-to-chrome-and-firefox/) for more info)
 4. Enable the theme in the front-matter of the Markdown document, i.e., write the following at the very beginning of the Markdown document:

 ```